Immunomodulatory And Antioxidant Effect Of Gomutra Ark In Rats

-The RBC count of sheep blood withdrawn was measured using Neubauers chamber.
-Five test tubes, containing 2 ml of sheep blood (taken from the blood kept in citrate bulb) were taken in test tube, which were kept for centrifugation at 2000 rpm for 20 minutes.
-The RBCs settled at bottom, the plasma from each test tube was withdrawn by using pipette and was discarded (withdrawn in such a way that RBC settled were not disturbed.)
+The RBC count of sheep blood withdrawn was measured using Neubauer chamber.
+Five test tubes, containing 2 ml of sheep blood (taken from the blood kept in citrate bulb) were taken in a test tube, which was kept for centrifugation at 2000 rpm for 20 minutes.
+The RBCs settled at the bottom, the plasma from each test tube was withdrawn by using a pipette and was discarded (withdrawn in such a way that RBC settled were not disturbed.)

 Two groups of rats, containing 6 animals each weighing between 150 to 250 grams were taken.
 On day 0 both groups were immunized with Sheep RBC (SRBC) 0.5 X 109 cells/ml/100 grams intraperitoneally.
-The group I (control) was given normal food ad libitum for 21 days, where group II (GoA) was given Gomutra ark at dose of 0.2 ml BD for 21 days along with food ad libitum.
-On 14th day all rats received SRBC I.P again (booster dose of antigen, blood withdrawn again from sheep on 14th day, the RBC given as done on day 0)
+The group I (control) was given normal food ad libitum for 21 days, where group II (GoA) was given Gomutra ark at a dose of 0.2 ml BD for 21 days along with food ad libitum.
+On the 14th day all rats received SRBC I.P again (booster dose of antigen, blood is withdrawn again from sheep on the 14th day, the RBC gave as done on day 0)

-On 21st day, under mild ether anesthesia the blood was withdrawn by using small capillaries from the retro orbital plexuses.
+On the 21st day, under mild ether anaesthesia the blood was withdrawn by using small capillaries from the retro-orbital plexuses.
 Around 2 ml of blood was withdrawn from every rat and was kept in EDTA bulb.
 It was transferred in test tubes for centrifugation.
 Centrifugation was done at 2000 rpm for 30 minutes.

 After centrifugation the plasma which contained antibodies against SRBC and was collected by using pipette was used, the RBC settled was discarded.
 The SRBC 0.025 ml, was taken in each well. (the plates containing 8 wells each for visualizing antigen-antibody reactions).

-Total of 10 test tubes were used leading to two fold dilutions in each step.
+Total of 10 test tubes was used leading to two-fold dilutions in each step.
 0.025 ml of plasma containing antibodies was withdrawn from each test tube.
 It was made to react with 0.025 ml of SRBC, kept in each well of the 10 wells.
 The plates were incubated at 37degree Celsius for 1 hour.
-After 1 hour haemagglutination reaction was observed.
+After 1-hour haemagglutination reaction was observed.
 If there was clumping, it was taken to be as the positive reaction.
-Haemagglutination reaction positive with highest dilution was taken as the antibody titre.
+Haemagglutination reaction positive with the highest dilution was taken as the antibody titre.